IdoSpringer/ERGO/README.md

-# SeqTCR
+# ERGO
-SeqTCR is a deep learing based model for predicting TCR-peptide attachment.
+ERGO is a deep learing based model for predicting TCR-peptide binding.